 What comes with a Catch Beater Board?

 Once it was out of the packaging the Catch Surf Beater felt very much like an elongated bodyboard, particularly because it didn’t have the fins in yet.
 The board comes with two standard black Catch Surf fins.
 The Beater is a dual fin setup, but equally can be ridden without fins.
 More on that later.

 It does not come with a leash.
 Although a lot of the pro’s tend to ride these soft top surfboards without a leash, we advise using a leash, unless you’re exclusively going to be using the board for skimming.

-These cool looking designs are a refreshing injection of color into the surf industry which up to now has been rather blandly focussed producing mainly white boards.
+These cool looking designs are a refreshing injection of color into the surf industry which up to now has been rather blandly focussed on producing mainly white boards.
 This is largely because the standard color of a surfboard blank is white and the resin is translucent.

-We found ourselves staying hunched on the board during the takeoff, otherwise if stood straight we ended up falling off the board.
-This was riding it with fins!
+We found ourselves staying hunched on the board during the takeoff, otherwise if we stood straight we ended up falling off the board.

 That’s because there is almost no rocker on the Catch Surf Beater.
 The base is actually convex a bit like a log.

-Th board turned nicely larger, flatter waves.
+The board turned nicely in larger, flatter waves.

 We also noticed it struggled to cut through chop on the wave face and therefore lent itself better to glassier, calmer surf conditions.